 Fifteen years ago, Anne-Sophie Pic branched out from her family restaurant Maison Pic in Valence, where she made her name, for the very first time.
-Fifteen years ago, the most decorated female chef in the world chose to open her first namesake restaurant at Beau-Rivage Palace in Lausanne, Switzerland, drawn by the splendour of its nature, the bounty of its produce, and the warmth of its people.
-Fifteen years and two Michelin stars later, the restaurant, now revamped and renamed PIC at Beau-Rivage Palace, embarks on a fresh new chapter, complete with new interiors, menus and experience, following a year-long, floor-to-ceiling renovation.
+Fifteen years ago, the most decorated female chef in the world—with 12 Michelin stars to her name—chose to open her first namesake restaurant at Beau-Rivage Palace in Lausanne, Switzerland, drawn by the splendour of its nature, the bounty of its produce, and the warmth of its people.
+Fifteen years later, the restaurant, during which it has maintained its two-Michelin-star status, is now revamped and renamed PIC at Beau-Rivage Palace.
+It is also now embarking on a fresh new chapter, complete with new interiors, menus and experience, following a year-long, floor-to-ceiling renovation.

 “This restaurant is very special,” Pic says.
 “It’s my first restaurant after Maison Pic, my family’s restaurant, so there is attachment in terms of my long time working here and experiencing all the different products that I can find here in Lausanne.
 It’s also because I love Switzerland from my childhood—I had the opportunity to come here very often because part of my family is French-Swiss.
 Few collaborations go on for 15 years—it’s something quite magical.
 That’s the reason why we decided to name this restaurant PIC at Beau-Rivage Palace.”